Elemanor/astro/src/content/services/french-drain-vs-weeping-tile.md

       - French drains optional
       - Document everything
       - Maintain properly
-  - title: "The Bottom Line"
+  - title: The Bottom Line
-    content: |
+    content: >
       ### Key Takeaways

       **Historical Terms, Modern Systems:**

       - Weeping tile = foundation drainage (no tiles anymore)

       - French drain = general drainage concept

       - Both use similar materials now

       - Location and purpose differ

       - Terminology causes confusion

       **For Your Project:**

       1. Describe your water problem clearly

       2. Ask contractors to specify exactly what they mean

       3. Confirm depth and location

       4. Get material specifications in writing

       5. Understand code requirements

       **Remember:**

       - Foundation problems need foundation drainage (deep)

       - Surface problems need French drains (shallow)

       - Sometimes you need both

       - Clear communication prevents costly mistakes

       - Right solution matters more than terminology

       **The Name Game:**

       Whether your contractor calls it weeping tile, French drain, foundation drainage, or something else entirely, make sure you're both talking about the same system at the same depth for the same purpose.
 The words matter less than mutual understanding.
 faq:
-  - question: "What's the main difference between French drains and weeping tile?"
+  - question: What's the main difference between French drains and weeping tile?
+    answer: >-
-    answer: "Weeping tile is foundation drainage installed at footing level (6-8 feet deep) to protect basements.
+      Weeping tile is foundation drainage installed at footing level (6-8 feet deep) to protect basements.
 French drains are general drainage systems installed at various depths (usually 2-4 feet) for surface water management.
-Modern weeping tile uses perforated pipe, not actual tiles."
+Modern weeping tile uses perforated pipe, not actual tiles.
-  - question: "Why do contractors use these terms interchangeably?"
+  - question: Why do contractors use these terms interchangeably?
+    answer: >-
-    answer: "Historical confusion and regional differences.
+      Historical confusion and regional differences.
 Both systems now use similar materials (perforated pipe in gravel), but serve different purposes at different depths.
-Many contractors use 'French drain' as a catch-all term, which causes miscommunication about project scope and cost."
+Many contractors use 'French drain' as a catch-all term, which causes miscommunication about project scope and cost.
-  - question: "Do I need weeping tile or a French drain for my wet basement?"
+  - question: Do I need weeping tile or a French drain for my wet basement?
+    answer: >-
-    answer: "Wet basements require foundation drainage (weeping tile) installed at footing level.
+      Wet basements require foundation drainage (weeping tile) installed at footing level.
 French drains are for surface water and won't solve basement water problems.
-Foundation drainage is code-required and must be installed deep enough to protect the foundation."
+Foundation drainage is code-required and must be installed deep enough to protect the foundation.
-  - question: "What materials are used for modern weeping tile?"
+  - question: What materials are used for modern weeping tile?
+    answer: >-
-    answer: "Modern 'weeping tile' uses 4-inch perforated PVC pipe (not clay tiles), surrounded by 3/4-inch clear stone, wrapped in filter fabric, and connected to a sump pump or storm sewer.
-The same materials are used for French drains but installed at different depths."
+      Modern 'weeping tile' uses 4-inch perforated PVC pipe (not clay tiles), surrounded by 3/4-inch clear stone, wrapped in filter fabric, and connected to a sump pump or storm sewer.
+The same materials are used for French drains but installed at different depths.
-  - question: "How much more expensive is weeping tile than French drains?"
+  - question: How much more expensive is weeping tile than French drains?
+    answer: >-
-    answer: "Foundation drainage (weeping tile) costs $150-250 per linear foot due to deep excavation (6-8 feet) and waterproofing requirements.
+      Foundation drainage (weeping tile) costs $150-250 per linear foot due to deep excavation (6-8 feet) and waterproofing requirements.
 French drains cost $30-60 per linear foot for shallow installation (2-4 feet).
-The depth difference drives the cost variance."
+The depth difference drives the cost variance.
-  - question: "Can a French drain replace weeping tile for foundation drainage?"
+  - question: Can a French drain replace weeping tile for foundation drainage?
+    answer: >-
-    answer: "No. French drains installed at shallow depths cannot protect foundations.
+      No. French drains installed at shallow depths cannot protect foundations.
       Building code requires foundation drainage at footing level.
-Using a French drain instead of proper weeping tile violates code and won't prevent basement water problems."
+Using a French drain instead of proper weeping tile violates code and won't prevent basement water problems.
-  - question: "Why is my 100-year-old home's 'weeping tile' made of clay?"
+  - question: Why is my 100-year-old home's 'weeping tile' made of clay?
+    answer: >-
-    answer: "Original weeping tile systems used short clay pipe sections with gaps between them for water entry.
+      Original weeping tile systems used short clay pipe sections with gaps between them for water entry.
 The name 'weeping tile' comes from water 'weeping' through these gaps.
-Modern systems use perforated plastic pipe but kept the historical name."
+Modern systems use perforated plastic pipe but kept the historical name.
-  - question: "How do I communicate clearly with contractors about drainage?"
+  - question: How do I communicate clearly with contractors about drainage?
+    answer: >-
-    answer: "Describe your specific water problem and ask about installation depth.
+      Describe your specific water problem and ask about installation depth.
 For foundation issues, confirm the contractor means drainage at footing level (6-8 feet).
 For surface water, confirm French drain depth (2-4 feet).
-Get specifications in writing."
+Get specifications in writing.
-  - question: "Do French drains require permits in Toronto?"
+  - question: Do French drains require permits in Toronto?
+    answer: >-
-    answer: "Surface French drains rarely need permits unless they affect grading, property lines, or connect to sewers.
-Foundation drainage (weeping tile) always requires permits and inspections because it's structural work covered by building code."
+      Surface French drains rarely need permits unless they affect grading, property lines, or connect to sewers.
+Foundation drainage (weeping tile) always requires permits and inspections because it's structural work covered by building code.
+  - question: >-
-  - question: "Can I install a French drain myself but need a contractor for weeping tile?"
+      Can I install a French drain myself but need a contractor for weeping tile?
-    answer: "Yes.
+    answer: >-
+      Yes.
 French drains for surface water are often DIY-friendly projects.
-Foundation drainage (weeping tile) requires professional installation due to depth, structural implications, code requirements, and the need for proper waterproofing and engineering considerations."
+      Foundation drainage (weeping tile) requires professional installation due to depth, structural implications, code requirements, and the need for proper waterproofing and engineering considerations.
 schema:
-  type: "Service"
+  type: Service
-  name: "Drainage System Comparison Guide"
+  name: Drainage System Comparison Guide
   provider:
-    type: "Organization"
+    type: Organization
-    name: "DrySpace Waterproofing"
+    name: DrySpace Waterproofing
   areaServed:
-    - "Toronto"
+    - Toronto
-    - "North York"
+    - North York
-    - "Scarborough"
+    - Scarborough
-    - "Etobicoke"
+    - Etobicoke
-    - "East York"
+    - East York
-    - "York"
+    - York
-    - "Mississauga"
+    - Mississauga
-    - "Brampton"
+    - Brampton
-    - "Vaughan"
+    - Vaughan
-    - "Richmond Hill"
+    - Richmond Hill
-    - "Markham"
+    - Markham
   serviceType:
-    - "Drainage Education"
+    - Drainage Education
-    - "System Comparison"
+    - System Comparison
-    - "Technical Guidance"
+    - Technical Guidance
-    - "Drainage Solutions"
+    - Drainage Solutions
-    - "Terminology Clarification"
+    - Terminology Clarification
   offers:
+    - Expert Consultation
-    - "Expert Consultation"
+    - System Assessment
-    - "System Assessment"
+    - Proper Terminology
-    - "Proper Terminology"
+    - Installation Guidance
-    - "Installation Guidance"
+    - Professional Solutions
+starting_price: '$2,999'
+price_range: '$2,999 - $8,999'
+benefits:
+  - title: Expert Diagnosis
+    description: Thorough assessment identifies all issues and the best solutions
+  - title: Quality Materials
+    description: Premium products from trusted manufacturers ensure lasting results
+  - title: Clean Worksite
+    description: We protect your property and leave it cleaner than we found it
+  - title: Lifetime Transferable Warranty
+    description: >-
+      Our comprehensive warranty protects your investment and transfers to new homeowners
+  - title: Licensed & Insured Professionals
+    description: >-
+      Fully certified technicians with $2M liability insurance for your peace of mind
+  - title: 24/7 Emergency Service
+    description: Round-the-clock support when water damage can't wait
+process_steps:
+  - title: Free Inspection
+    description: Comprehensive assessment of your specific needs
+    icon: search
+  - title: Custom Solution
+    description: Tailored approach designed for your property
+    icon: lightbulb
+  - title: Professional Installation
+    description: Expert implementation with attention to detail
+    icon: wrench
+  - title: Quality Assurance
+    description: Thorough testing and lifetime warranty protection
+    icon: shield
+hero:
+  features:
+    - Same Day Service
-    - "Professional Solutions"
+    - Camera Inspections
+    - 10 Year Warranty
 ---

 # French Drain vs Weeping Tile - Understanding the Difference